thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 ## Set the recommended TLS version

-There are a couple of security vulnerabilities due to SSL certificates supporting older versions of TLS (Transport Layer Security).
-This procedure shows you how to set the recommended TLS version to avoid these vulnerabilities.
+This procedure shows you how to set the recommended TLS version.
+This helps avoid exposure of your ThoughtSpot service to known vulnerabilities.

-The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1 and recommends TLS v1.2.
+The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1.
+TLS v1.2 is recommended for both.

-ThoughtSpot supports SSL v3, TLS v1.0, and TLS v1.1 for backwards compatibility.
-However, the recommended version is TLS v1.2.
-Therefore, to set the recommended TLS version:
+ThoughtSpot ships with v1.2 set as default.
+However, it supports SSL v3, TLS v1.0, and TLS v1.1 for backwards compatibility.
+However, the recommended version is TLS v1.2 and is now set as default.

-1. Enable your web browser to support TLS v1.2.
-This can be done in your browser's advanced settings.
-2. Log in to the Linux shell using SSH..
-3. Issue the following command:
+To discover supported TLS versions, log into any ThoguhtSpot node using SSH and issue the following commands.
     ```
-    tscli ssl set-min-version 1.2
+    tscli ssl set-min-tls-version --help
     ```

-    This will block all usage of older versions.
+To change the TLS version, issue the following commands as an example.

+    ```
+    tscli ssl set-min-version 1.1
+    ```

+    This will enable TLS version 1.1 and higher on ThoughtSpot.

+## Supported SSL ciphers
+The types of SSL ciphers supported by webserver(s) in your ThoughtSpot instance can be listed by running the following command on any ThoughtSpot node (Not against the load-balancer).
+    ```
+    nmap --script ssl-enum-ciphers -p 443 <ThoughtSpot_node_IP_address>
+    ```
+You will need to ensure that your load-balancer supports these ciphers.